drduh/macOS-Security-and-Privacy-Guide/README.md

 	disable_daemon com.apple.SubmitDiagInfo
 	disable_daemon com.apple.TMCacheDelete

-Be careful about disabling any services you don't understand, as it may render your system unbootable.
+Be careful about disabling any system daemons you don't understand, as it may render your system unbootable.
+If you break your Mac, use [single user mode](https://support.apple.com/en-us/HT201573) to fix it.

 ## Spotlight Suggestions
 Disable “Spotlight Suggestions” in both the Spotlight preferences and Safari's Search preferences to avoid your search queries being sent to Apple.

 Also disable "Bing Web Searches" in the Spotlight preferences to avoid your search queries being sent to Microsoft.

 See <https://fix-macosx.com/>